Cyber-Cole/Active_Directory_Home_Lab/README.md

 <h2>Description</h2>
 I created an Active Directory home lab using Windows Server 2019 to create a domain controller, and then I used a PowerShell script to add 1000 users to the domain.
-I then created a client with Windows 10 and joined it to the Active Directory domain.
+I then created a client with Windows 10 Pro and joined it to the Active Directory domain.
 <br />